 The original building of what is now The Kennebunk Inn was built as a private residence by Phineas Cole in 1799.
-Mr. Cole later sold the building to Benjamin Smith, whose family lived there until 1875.
-In 1876 Dr. Orrin Ross bought the home.
-When his son, Dr. Frank Ross, married in 1880 he gave the property to him.
-Dr. Frank Ross specialized in obstetrics and was proud of the fact that he never lost a mother.
-Dr. Frank Ross delivered over 1,000 babies during his long career.
+Mr. Cole later sold the house to Benjamin Smith, whose family resided there until 1875.
+In 1876 Dr. Orrin Ross bought the home, giving it to his son, Dr. Frank Ross, in 1880 as a wedding present.
+Dr. Frank Ross specialized in obstetrics; reportedly never losing a mother in over 1,000 deliveries.

-Dr. Frank Ross died in 1926 and the property was then sold to Mr. and Mrs. George Baitler.
-In 1928, George Baitler converted the private home to a hotel known as “The Tavern,” adding a 21/2 story wing to produce a total of 50 guest rooms.
+Dr. Frank Ross died in 1926 and the property was sold to Mr. and Mrs. George Baitler.
+In 1928, George Baitler converted the private home to a hotel known as “The Tavern,” adding a 2.5 story wing to produce a total of 50 guest rooms.
 In the late 1930s the name of the hotel was changed to The Kennebunk Inn.

-Brian and Shanna are responsible for the day-to-day operations of The Inn as the Innkeeper ~ Chefs.
+The Inn’s ownership has included several families over the years.
+In January, 2003 Drs.
+David and Sue Horner, long-time summer residents of Harpswell, Maine and their daughter and son-in-law, Shanna Horner O’Hea and Brian O’Hea, acquired The Inn.
+Brian and Shanna, who met as students at the Culinary Institute of America, are responsible for day-to-day operations as Innkeeper ~ Chefs.
 A native of Long Island, New York (and a lifelong fan of the Yankees), Brian grew up in a three generation New York City police family.
-Shanna (raised in a die-hard Red Sox family) joined her father and mother on the campus of North Park University as an undergraduate where she studied art and marketing.
-Today, The Inn’s reputation is being built around its rich historical heritage and Shanna’s and Brian’s culinary creativity and passion (see Innkeeper ~ Chefs for their culinary backgrounds.)
+Shanna (raised in a die-hard Red Sox family with educator parents) lived in Massachusetts, California, Rhode Island, and Illinois.
+Today, The Inn’s reputation is being built around its rich historical heritage and Shanna’s and Brian’s culinary creativity and passion (see Innkeeper ~ Chefs).